kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 ## Introduction

-Kuzzle is capable of handling large number of documents, with high performances.
+Kuzzle is capable of handling  large amounts of data while maintaining a high level of performance.
-However, it can be interesting to rationalize the cost of the infrastructure necessary to Kuzzle by keeping on Kuzzle only the relevant data.
-Coupled with a secondary database, Kuzzle can be used in a Hot/Warm architecture where the Kuzzle is synchronized with an external database and only the most recent data are kept on Kuzzle. (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database))
+However, in some scenarios,  it can be useful  to manage a smaller volume of data in Kuzzle and use a secondary datastore synchronized with Kuzzle (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database)) to maintain a larger dataset.
+This is commonly referred to as a Hot/Warm architecture, where only the most recent data would be kept in Kuzzle.
+Such an architecture is used in scenarios where “Hot” data needs to be accessed quickly and “Warm” data needs to be maintained but is not accessed frequently.
+This could be the case for an App that uses a “Hot” store to provide data to its users and a “Warm” store to generate insights into user behavior through analytics.

 ## Architecture

 We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)

-On Kuzzle, the data will be stored in the `yellow-taxi` collection of the `nyc-open-data` index according to the following mapping:
+Kuzzle will store “Hot” data in the `yellow-taxi` collection of the `nyc-open-data` index.
+This data will have the following mapping:

 ```js
 {